jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

 Notwithstanding anything in this Act, a person who, immediately before becoming an employee of the Authority, is a contributor to the Government Superannuation Fund under Part 2 or Part 2A of the Government Superannuation Fund Act 1956 shall, for the purposes of that Act, be deemed to be employed in the Government service so long as that person continues to be an employee of the Authority; and that Act shall apply to that person in all respects as if that person's service as an employee of the Authority is Government service.

 ### 33
-Nothing in clause 32 of this Schedule entitles any person to become a contributor to the Government Superannuation Fund after that person has once ceased to be a contributor.
+Nothing in clause 32 entitles any person to become a contributor to the Government Superannuation Fund after that person has once ceased to be a contributor.

 ### 34
-For the purposes of applying the Government Superannuation Fund Act 1956, in accordance with clause 32 of this Schedule, to an employee of the Authority who is a contributor to the Government Superannuation Fund, the term controlling authority, in relation to that employee, means the Authority.
+For the purposes of applying the Government Superannuation Fund Act 1956, in accordance with clause 32, to an employee of the Authority who is a contributor to the Government Superannuation Fund, the term controlling authority, in relation to that employee, means the Authority.

 ### 35
 [Repealed]